jscrambler/jscrambler/packages/grunt-jscrambler/README.md

 |:----------:|:-------------:|
 | _<= 7.1_ |  _<= 5.x.x_ |
 | _\>= 7.2_ |   _\>= 6.0.0_ |

+## How to Use

+Add obfuscation to your build process with [grunt](https://github.com/gruntjs/grunt) and grunt-jscrambler.

+If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.

 ### Install
 Once you're familiar with that process, you may install this plugin: